-Participation, attitude, attention, hard work--or lack of it--can slightly lower or raise
+Participation, attitude, attention, and hard work can lower or slightly raise

 earn X's by completing the work.
 In attendance, an "X" (or a "V")

-min. of work per X. In weekly homework, most assignments are worth 1-3 X
+min. of work per X. (In weekly homework, most assignments are worth 1 X

-total X's will determine your grade as follows:
+total X's for attendance, extra credit, and homework will determine your grade as follows:

 100 (or more) X's = A+